wuyic1/F-siteProject/README.md

-## F-site: Recognizing Fluorination Patterns in Small-molecule Drugs via Two-Stage Transformer-based Model
+## F-Site: Recognizing Fluorination Patterns in Small-Molecule Drugs via a Two-Stage Transformer-Based Model

 This repository contains code and instructions for training and using the F-site model, which is a Transformer-based molecular fluorine modification model used to predict the fluorine substitution sites of small-molecule compounds.